canmom/vector/VECTOR-ch3.md

 ---

-NEMATODE is halfway to the ruined FURNACE---of course, where else?
+NEMATODE is halfway to the ruined furnace---of course, where else?
 What a perfect way to force her hand!---when she's reached by POLYTOPE's scream.
 Shock, rage, terror.

 She doesn't stop.